tcouch/rsd-talks/rsd/scholar.md

 * Unit testing
 * Databases

-> ``I found the command line intimidating at first, but after a while it felt
+> I found the command line intimidating at first, but after a while it felt
-> like I was inside my computer.''
+> like I was inside my computer.

 -- A student at a UCL software carpentry event